tyrneh/options-implied-probability/TECHNICAL_README.md

 ## 2. API Overview

 OIPD provides a single `RND` class that extracts market-implied probability distributions from options data.

-We use Black-Scholes pricing with the Breeden-Litzenberger formula for now.
+We curently use Black-Scholes pricing with the Breeden-Litzenberger formula.
 Architecture is written to accomodate more pricing models in the future roadmap.

 **Main Entry Point: `RND` Class**

 The `RND` class is the high-level facade that users interact with.
-It has three main ways to load options data:
+It has three ways to load options data:

-1. **CSV files**: `RND.from_csv(path, market, column_mapping=None)`
+1. **CSV files**: `RND.from_csv(path, market)`
-2. **DataFrames**: `RND.from_dataframe(df, market, column_mapping=None)`
+2. **DataFrames**: `RND.from_dataframe(df, market)`
 3. **Live data**: `RND.from_ticker("AAPL", market)`

-`RND` requires the mandatory MarketInputs argument, and an optional ModelParams argument.
+`RND` takes the mandatory MarketInputs parameter, and an optional ModelParams parameter.

 MarketInputs loads information on market data, while ModelParams specifies algorithm settings.

 **Workflow Examples**